Switzerland – Interlaken & The Bernese Oberland.

-In the early hours of Friday I checked out and headed to the Heathrow Pod (Less than a 5-minute walk from reception) – The Heathrow Pods are automatic driverless electronic vehicles which transport you between The Thistle and Terminal 5 in just 5 minutes.
+In the early hours of Friday, I checked out and headed to the Heathrow Pod (Less than a 5-minute walk from reception) – The Heathrow Pods are automatic driverless electronic vehicles that transport you between The Thistle and Terminal 5 in just 5 minutes.

-After a short walk to the boat station we embarked our boat for lunch on a 90 minute picturesque journey to Brienz.
+After a short walk to the boat station, we embarked on our boat for lunch on a 90-minute picturesque journey to Brienz.

 First stop was the ‘Thrill Walk’.
 This is a 200-metre-long steel and glass bridge that clings to the side of the rock at Schilthorn.
 The cliff path has several sections that you need to walk, climb or crawl through, including an eight-metre long tunnel area above a 250m drop.

 After a quick Hot Chocolate (it was -1oc!) we braved the snow and enjoyed the most spectacular view of Eiger, Monch and Jungfrau (UNESCO World Heritage).
 We then headed back into the warm to visit ‘Bond World’.
 Many scenes were filmed at Piz Gloria for the 1969 James Bond 007 film, On Her Majesty’s Secret Service.
 The interactive exhibition transports you to the world of James Bond, getting an intriguing glimpse behind the scenes of the movie.